 Solar Water pumps are one of the most practical applications of any solar energy system.
 They are typically configured like an off-grid system without batteries thus requiring very little effort to maintain.
 Solar Water Pumping Systems were typically installed in areas that would use diesel generators to power water pumps but nowadays they can be grid-tied and used as a way to save on power bills.

 Operating a Solar Water Pump in Remote Terrain

-As there are several methods for pumping water in remote areas, such as windmills, gas/diesel pumps, and ram pumps, most of these options are either too expensive to install, or require constant fuel and maintenance for upkeep.
-Solar water pumps can be specifically designed to operate in remote and off grid environments where they offer some of the most value.
+As there are several methods for pumping water in remote areas, such as windmills, gas/diesel pumps, and ram pumps, most of these options are either too expensive to install or require constant fuel and maintenance for upkeep.
+Solar water pumps can be specifically designed to operate in remote and off-grid environments where they offer some of the most value.
 Their ability to provide a consistent (during daylight hours) water supply in areas that otherwise would have no water at all is one of their best attributes.
 Depending on the water requirement the solar water pump could either supply direct demand during the daylight hours or utilize a water storage tank which allows for water availability at later times.
-The water tank acts like a storage battery and thus why it is often more economical to design a water pumping system with water storage rather then electro chemical storage.
+The water tank acts as a storage battery and thus why it is often more economical to design a water pumping system with water storage rather than electrochemical storage.

 Submersible Solar Pumps